What exactly does solar energy mean?

 As a result of the grid-tied system, solar panels provide AC electricity to residences or commercial buildings.
 In addition, lights, appliances, computers, air conditioners, and machinery run on AC power.

 The excess energy from the solar panels can be fed back to the utility company through net metering if they generate more power than those loads use.
 The utility company will credit the excess power measured by the electric meter.
 After using the credit, One has to build up if more power than the panels are generating is needed to power the loads.
-Credit for the electricity given by electric company and charge for electricity used are settled at the end of the month.
+Credit for the electricity given by the electric company and the charge for the electricity used is settled at the end of the month.

-After answering the question “How do solar panels work?”
+After answering the question, “How do solar panels work?”
 You can begin looking for a local solar installation company in Perth to install them.